Best Wi-Fi extenders in 2026: Boost your Wi-Fi signal for less without a major upgrade

 With so many options for upgrading your home network, like getting a new router or a mesh router, or adding a Wi-Fi extender or powerline extender, how do you know which is the best option for you?

 If your existing Wi-Fi router is able to adequately cover most of your house, you may not necessarily need to buy a new one.
 A Wi-Fi extender is the perfect solution if you have one room or one section of your house where the internet always seems to cut out.
-Wi-Fi extenders are great for eliminating specific dead spots, for giving your Wi-Fi signal a little more range to reach that far room or giving your Wi-Fi a little oomph to make it to the next floor.
+Wi-Fi extenders are great for eliminating specific dead spots, for giving your Wi-Fi signal a little more range to reach that far room, or for giving your Wi-Fi a little oomph to make it to the next floor.

-If you have large portions of your home or property that don’t get adequate Wi-Fi though, you may need to step up to one of the best mesh Wi-Fi systems, which use multiple devices called satellites or nodes to create a larger shared network.
+If you have large portions of your home or property that don’t get adequate Wi-Fi, though, you may need to step up to one of the best mesh Wi-Fi systems, which use multiple devices called satellites or nodes to create a larger shared network.
 If you have multiple rooms with spotty coverage or a far end of the house that your router just can’t reach, or want to extend your coverage out to the garage or even the backyard, then a mesh kit is the better choice.

-Wi-Fi terms explained
+Wi-Fi explained

 Are you having trouble figuring out what all these different wireless terms mean?
 We’re here to help with these explainers.
 If you have an older router, you can turn it into a Wi-Fi extender.
 You should also check out our guide on how to set up your Wi-Fi extender for the best signal.
 However, if you’re trying to decide between an extender and upgrading to a mesh router, then you’ll want to read when and when not to use a Wi-Fi extender — and what to do instead.